-For a practical setting, an important metric used by wireless carriers like AT&T is the probability of success of a transmission, where an ideal policy should achieve more then 90% probability of success for all users.
+For a practical setting, an important metric used by wireless carriers like AT&T is the probability of success of a transmission, where an ideal policy should achieve more then 90%probability of success for all users.
 Our algorithm is able to ensure a high probability of success within 92% to 95% for all scenarios.
-Scenario 3 is an outlier with a high probability of success at 99.4% because the channelstate of users is very good and we are able to transmit the maximum value of MCS successfully with a high probability.
-We achieve the desired success probability by defining the capacity region as set of MCS values with probability of success of more then 90% and changing the threshold value for $m{k,\mathbf{u}}$ in Algorithm 3 to $\frac{9}{10}$ (instead of $\frac{1}{2}$) for updating the boundary of capacity regions.
-Furthermore, we can achieve a higher or lower overall probability of success of system, by increasing or decreasing the threshold value for $m{k,\mathbf{u}}$ in Algorithm 3.
-For any fixed AT&T policy the probability of success varies significantly, and cannot be easily controlled.
-By selecting a static policy (like Policy 3) having more then 90% probability of success for most scenarios, we end up significantly lowering the throughput.
-Furthermore there will still be cases like scenario 2 or scenario 6 where we have probability of success significantly below 90%.
-In conclusion, our algorithm is able to provide high throughput as well as ensuring that the probability of success exceeds 90%, thus meeting the desired service requirement (probability of success) goal.
+Scenario 3 is an outlier with a high probability of success at 99.4% because the channel-state of users is very good and we are able to transmit the maximum value of MCS successfully with a high probability.
+Further, we can choose the desired probability of success of the system, by controlling the threshold value for $m{k,\mathbf{u}}$ in Algorithm 3.
+For any fixed AT&T policy the probability of success not only varies significantly for different scenarios but is also below 90% for several scenarios.
+One could mitigate this by using a static policy (like Policy 3) which has better probability of success compared to other AT&T policies, however, the trade-off is that the throughput will be significantly lowered for some scenarios.
+Moreover, there are cases like scenario 2 or scenario 6 where even this is not possible, as the probability of success for all three AT&T policies is significantly below 90%.
+In conclusion, our algorithm not only achieves high throughput but also meets the desired service requirement (probability of success) goal for all scenarios.